 And, obviously, the increasing sales of eBooks is creating a whole new kind of “product.”
 There are whole new opportunities for books in this brave new world, for books to become more than books, certainly more than anything anyone of us in the business could have imagined only a few years ago.

 Gibson: Much of the process is the same: Good books are the key.
 The big change seems to be in how we reach the marketplace.
 We used to rely on bookstores as the conduit.
 As their number has diminished and more business has gone online, we need to learn how to reach the consumer directly.
+Selling online requires that the businesses looking to do this set themselves up so that they can give customers a secure method of payment over the internet.
+Doing this may require some additional information so that they can make sure they’re doing it correctly – see this Guide to MID for business owners to begin processing card transactions and bring your business into the modern age.

 So there you have it, the inside track on traditional publishing today, at least according to these three smart acquiring editors.
 The message is clear: If your dream is a traditional book deal, you’ve got to go in through an agent, it helps if you’re a fabulous unknown, and you’d better be prepared to self-market like there’s no tomorrow.